imixs/imixs-workflow/src/site/markdown/index.md

 <h3>Microservice Architecture <img src="./images/docker_small_h-trans.png" height="40" style="vertical-align: middle; position: relative; top: -4px" /></h3>

 Alternatively, you can run Imixs-Workflow as a standalone microservice in your architecture.
 This approach allows you to interact with the workflow engine through its [REST API](restapi/index.html), making it completely language-independent.
-The workflow engine acts as a "black box", managing your business processes while being accessible from any programming language or platform.
+The workflow engine is managing your business processes while being accessible from any programming language or platform.

 Start with the [Imixs-Microservice Project](https://github.com/imixs/imixs-microservice) on GitHub, which provides full Docker support for quick deployment and scaling.